froger-me/wp-packages-update-server/README.md

+**This project has been deprecate in favor of [UpdatePulse Server](https://github.com/Anyape/updatepulse-server).**
+**It is only maintained by the community via pull requests, and releases are published only based on community feedback.
+No new feature will be added and no more in-depth maintenance will be performed by the original author.**
+**There is no formal upgrade path from WPPUS to UpdatePulse Server.**

 # WP Packages Update Server - Run your own update server

 * [WP Packages Update Server - Run your own update server](#wp-packages-update-server---run-your-own-update-server)